Oliver-Siren/CCM/salt/Installation instructions.md

 > **Note:**
 > - Your Salt master will need to have a static IP so that your minions can find it in the future as well
 > - By default, Salt minions look for their master trying to find one with a hostname "salt".
-Thus, you are not supposed to need to set interface IP at all, but in my experience, this never works and it is more efficient to set it work by IP instead, for this also allows for management of minions that are not accessible through your LAN but Internet.
+Thus, you shouldn't need to set interface IP at all, but in my experience, this never works and it is more efficient to set it to work by IP instead, as this also allows for the management of minions, that are not accessible through your LAN, but through Internet.

-When you are done modifying /etc/salt/master you should download Arctic CCM repository with
+When you are done modifying /etc/salt/master, you should download Arctic CCM repository with

 `sudo apt-get update && sudo apt-get -y install git && git clone https://github.com/joonaleppalahti/CCM.git`